 When you delete a message, photo or video on your Android phone, the data of the deleted file are stored in the system folder that cannot be accessed by normal users.
 So all Android data recovery software require you to root your phone and give superuser permission for the programs to dive deep into the system folder that contains the deleted data.
 That's why you need to root your Android phone before you are able to get back the deleted text messages or media files.

-From the above passages, we can come to a conclusion that there is no way to recover deleted files on Android without root since without root privilege, you cannot access the deleted data.
-However, to guarantee the safety of your phone, you can choose a well-designed Android data software which can help safely root your Android phone and retrieve the deleted data.
+From the above passages, we can come to the conclusion that there is no way to recover deleted files on Android without root since without root privilege, you cannot access the deleted data.
+However, to guarantee the safety of your phone, you can choose a well-designed Android data software that can help safely root your Android phone and retrieve the deleted data.

-Note: Your Android phone only hold the deleted text messages, photos, files for a short period of time and could overwrite the deleted data in any time.
+- Your Android phone only holds the deleted text messages, photos, files for a short period of time and could overwrite the deleted data at any time.
 So stop using your phone and apply data recovery on your Android phone as soon as possible.

 Step 1 Download FonePaw Android Data Recovery on your computer.

 Step 2 When running the program, click Android Data Recovery, connect your unrooted Android device to the computer and enable USB debugging on your devices.
-If you don't know to how to turn on USB debugging, read how to enable USB debugging on Android 9/8/7/6/5/4/3/2.
+If you don't know how to turn on USB debugging, read how to enable USB debugging on Android.

 Step 3 To recover deleted text messages, click Messages > Next.
 (If you need to recover deleted photos or other from unrooted Android, select other data types).

-Step 4 The program will begin to analyse your Android device and gain root access automatically.
+Step 7 The program analyze your Android device and gain root access automatically.
 Open your phone and tap Allow when you see the request asking for superuser permission.

-After you have successfully recover the deleted text messages, you can then unroot your Android device if you don't need the superuser privilege anymore.
+After you have successfully recovered the deleted text messages, you can then unroot your Android device if you don't need the superuser privilege anymore.